Arundel – Biggera Creek Dam restoration

 Impacts during construction

-Access to some areas within Collingwood Court Reserve will be reduced for about 16 weeks during construction in the second half of 2023.
+Access to some areas within Collingwood Court Reserve will be reduced during construction.

 Parts of the park and surrounding areas will remain open, including the dog off-lead and the skate park areas.